HTTP Request — Make HTTP requests to external APIs

 SettingTypeDefaultDescription

-methodselectGETHTTP method: GET, POST, PUT, PATCH, or DELETE
+methoddropdownGETHTTP method: GET, POST, PUT, PATCH, or DELETE.

 urlstringTarget URL.
-Supports template bindings for dynamic URLs.
+Required.
+Supports template expression bindings for dynamic URLs.

 queryobjectQuery parameters appended to the URL.
-Supports bindings.
+Supports template bindings on individual values.

 timeoutnumber30Request timeout in seconds.